-From the outset of his professional career, Mr. Smigelski toured Russia, Europe and the United States, not only as an opera soloist, but also as part of various vocal ensembles and as a conductor.
+From the outset of his professional career, this versatile artist toured Russia, Europe and the United States, not only as an opera soloist, but also as part of various vocal ensembles and as a conductor.
 His portrayals include Mars in Orphée aux enfers, Superintendant Budd in Albert Herring, both Figaro and Bartolo in Le nozze di Figaro, Nikitich and Varlaam in Boris Godunov, Herrmann and Schlémil in Les contes d’Hoffmann and Cold Genius in Purcell’s King Arthur.
 Mr. Smigelski has collaborated with Theater Sankt-Peterburg Opera, Theater Aachen, Theater Solingen, Theater Leverkusen, Theater Remscheid, Raven Opera, Opera Leggera and the Ferus Festival in New York.